Malmö, Sweden foodie guide: where locals eat and drink

 Enjoy miniature portions from each place – we were treated to little canapés of cured Norwegian salmon with dill cream and cucumber at Smak, chilli con carne with local meats at Ola & Ko, and beef tartare with caramelised rye bread crumbs and gherkins at Rebell.
 Pair your courses with local craft beers or try the Skåne region’s refreshing and citrusy pale rosé, made in the coastal suburbs of Malmö at Klagshamns.

 Each element of this concept hotel in Malmö is resolutely on-trend – a juice bar, minimalist working spaces, coded keypads to unlock doors.
 The vast wooden auditorium that serves as a reception area may not immediately shout “warm” but the friendly folk who work there quickly put guests at ease.
-Pared-back rooms are functional and typically scandi-minimal with plenty of little luxuries – burnt orange chairs, a bag of ‘energy mix’ to keep you going and bespoke STORY toiletries in the slick bathrooms.
+Pared-back rooms are functional and typically scandi-minimal with lots of little luxuries – glamorous burnt orange chairs, a bag of ‘energy mix’ to keep you going and bespoke STORY toiletries in the slick bathrooms.

 Rooms have fab views, but head to the 14th floor to get the full works.
 Here a huge rooftop terrace boasts panoramic views of the city’s old town in one direction and the port in the other.
 There are blankets on the stools in case you get chilly, but if you can’t face the cold during the winter months, the floor-to-ceiling windows in the restaurant mean you can still enjoy those views.